 Similar to Area 2, we see some major price correction here even as sales continue their 4th straight month of beating the previous year.

-Our other Louisville real estate update reports for the remaining MLS areas are updated each quarter.
+Other Louisville real estate update reports for the remaining MLS areas are updated each quarter.
 The following areas were just completed through Q4 of 2016.

 - Area 0: Central Downtown District, Old Louisville Homes